 Standard policies and procedures govern responses to health and safety incidents.
-In 2023, IPO schools continued to implement their respective Health and Safety Protocols based on IATF, CHED, DOH and DTI regulations and ensuring that there is strict compliance cross all the IPO schools.
-Health and safety reminders and bulletins on COVID 19 are also regularly communicated school-wide through postings in their websites, emails, and social media.
+In 2024, IPO schools continued to implement their respective Health and Safety Protocols based on CHED, DOH and DTI regulations and ensuring that there is strict compliance cross all the IPO schools.
+Health and safety reminders and health bulletins are also regularly communicated school-wide through postings in their websites, emails, and social media.

-Safety drills are also conducted regularly as required by law and the schools' policies in 2023.
+Safety drills on fire and earthquakes are also conducted regularly as required by law and the schools' policies in 2024.
 First aid training is also given to both employees and students.
 Policies and emergency procedures are in place and may be readily implemented in case of natural disasters such as floods, fires, earthquakes, and other situations such as bomb threats and pandemic events (i.e., COVID pandemic).